reecepounder/pounder.dev/_posts/2023-04-26-vanity-plate.md

 subtitle: "Using Python to find every short vanity plate combination available in Florida."
 tags: "python florida project bruteforce scrape web"
 ---
 In the UK, short license plates are worth their weight in gold - literally, some [examples](https://www.swiftreg.co.uk/blog/10-most-expensive-private-number-plates-ever-sold) have sold upwards of £500,000.
-As a result, it was only fitting that I (a Brit) should take advantage of the relatively low adoption rate of vanity plates in Florida to procure a unique and very short plate: **RP**
+As a result, it was only fitting that I should take advantage of the relatively low adoption rate of vanity plates in Florida to procure a unique and very short plate: **RP**

 When I first decided I wanted a vanity plate, my primary goal was to find one that was as short as possible.
 To help me, I developed a small Python module called [FloridaPlateScraper](https://github.com/reecepounder/FloridaPlateScraper) that tests every single possible permutation of the alphanumericals with the DMV's website, and saves any that are available.